PEP’s work is guided by the whole truth and

 Photo Credits - Clarence Moses El: John Leyba, The Denver Post • Tim Masters: Denver Post • Ray Marshall: Carol Lawrence, The Gazette • Barry Morphew: Jerilee Bennett, The Gazette • Tom Fallis: Joshua Polson, Greeley Tribune • Korey Wise: John Pedin, NY Daily News Archive

-Protect Ethical Prosecutors wants to end the epidemic of misconduct.
+Protect Ethical Prosecutors wants to end misconduct.

-Real Lives.
-Real Consequences.*
+With Real Lives and Real Consequences.*

 1 in 16 death-penalty reversals were a result of prosecutorial misconduct